 - It is the applicant’s responsibility to request a recommendation directly from a faculty ember and provide the link to the form for submission.

 - An applicant should prepare in advance and submit in the online application a 250-word essay describing your career goals.
-If uncertain of specific goals at this time, it is recommended to discuss some career options being considered. **This essay must be edited and of acceptable quality.** If necessary, visit SSS Tutoring Lab or the University Writing Center to receive support in constructing this essay.
+If uncertain of specific goals at this time, it is recommended to discuss some career options being considered. **This essay must be edited and of acceptable quality.** If necessary, schedule an appointment with the SSS Tutoring Lab or visit the University Writing Center to receive support in constructing this essay.
 Prompt: In 200-250 words, describe your career goals, possibly including what led you in such a direction and why you would like to work in your chosen career.

 - Other conditions may apply